 2. RESCUE!
 Disposable Yellowjacket Trap

-• EASY TO USE – Simply add water to activate the powdered attractant and hang the trap outside!
+- Easy to Use – Just add water to activate the powdered attractant and hang the trap outside!
 The attractant lasts for weeks, and no rebaiting is necessary.
 Once it’s full, dispose in the trash.

-• WEST OF THE ROCKIES – Make sure you choose the right trap!
-The attractant in this model is specially formulated to lure yellowjacket species found in states west of the Rocky Mountains.
+- Mountain & Pacific Formula – Make sure you choose the right trap!
+The attractant in this model is specially formulated to lure yellowjacket species found in states that fall in the Pacific and Mountain Time Zones.

-• MADE IN THE USA – At RESCUE!, our goal is to design, manufacture, and market the safest and most effective pest control solutions available for homeowners.
-We are proud to manufacture our products in the USA!
+- Made in the USA – At RESCUE!, our goal is to design and manufacture the safest and most effective pest control solutions available.
+We proudly manufacture our products in the USA!

 RESCUE!
 Disposable Yellowjacket Traps are designed specifically to attract yellow jackets, as the name implies.
 This is because yellow jackets are uniquely attracted to sweet bait.
 However, the same bait is equally effective for catching hornets, so you’ll be able to catch the most dangerous wasps efficiently.